Date enacted or revised:

 - Withdrawal from Courses for Non-Attendance

-This policy is distributed through the Academic Advisory Council and posted on the University Policy Page.
+This policy is distributed via the Academic Advisory Council, and Senior Staff on the University Policy page.